Nana Aba Anamoah

 Nana Aba Anamoah (birth name: Rosemond Nana Aba McEwan-Anamoah, born on June 19, 1980) is a Ghanaian media personality.
 Until her resignation from TV3, she presented the news and hosted top shows, including The Divas Show.
-She's known as 'English Madam' on social media due her fluency in the English language.
+She is known as 'English Madam' on social media due to her fluency in the English language.
 She was the General Manager of GHOne TV and Starr 103.5 FM.
 She is currently the director of business development for EIB network.
 She is also the ambassador for women's football in Ghana.

 Anamoah is a member of the Women's Premier League committee in Ghana.
 She is also a football fanatic who supports Manchester United and Accra Great Olympics.

 Education

 Anamoah is a product of Ghana National College and has a background in Development Finance from the University of Ghana Business School.
-She also graduated banking and finance at GIMPA.
-She's taken up Executive Education courses including one in 21st Century Leadership from the Harvard Kennedy School (Harvard University).
+She also graduated in banking and finance at GIMPA.
+She has taken up Executive Education courses, including one in 21st Century Leadership from the Harvard Kennedy School (Harvard University).